 When the Buddha found out about his problem, he told this disciple that the woman was wicked and he should get her out of his mind.
 Then the Buddha told the disciple this story to explain how in the past he himself not wavered from the righteous path when he was an ascetic.
 Hearing this, the disciple overcame his lust and regained his health.

 The Bodhisatta’s brothers were earlier births of Sariputta, Moggallana, Punna, Maha Kassapa, Anuruddha, and Ananda, six of the Buddha’s top disciples.
-His sister and maid were Uppalavanna and Khujjuttara, one of the Buddha’s top female disciples and top lay supporters respectively.
+His sister and maid were Uppalavanna and Khujjuttara, one of the Buddha’s top female disciples and top lay followers respectively.
 The tree fairy was Satagira, a goblin who supported the Buddha and worked hard to spread his message; the slave was Citta, one of the Buddha’s most devoted lay followers; the elephant was Parileyya, an elephant who cared for the Buddha during a time he stayed alone in a forest; the monkey was Madhuvasettha, a prominent brahmin from the Buddha’s time; and Indra was Kaludayi, another of the Buddha’s top disciples.